 We’ve reached a milestone and have made the decision to improve our lifestyle.
 But we’re met with one all-consuming question, ‘how can I be healthy after 50?’

 Once we’ve made the decision to be healthier we don’t have to make drastic changes to our lifestyle.
 The more drastic a lifestyle change, the more room for error we give ourselves.
-Living a healthy life after 50 can include simple changes like getting more exercise and paying closer attention to what we eat and what is in the food we eat.
+Living a healthy life after 50 can include simple changes like getting more exercise, paying closer attention to what we eat and what is in the food we eat.

 The key to eating healthier lies in food labels

 Food labels help us make an informed decision about the food that we are buying.
 While you shouldn’t judge a book by its cover, you can (sometimes) just judge food based on its packaging.
 Especially the claims made on the front.